cplett/cplett.github.io/page/xtb/5-md.md

 $end
 ```

-Further keywords and explanation can be found in the [documentation](https://xtb-docs.readthedocs.io/en/latest/md.html#parameters).
+Further keywords and explanations can be found in the [documentation](https://xtb-docs.readthedocs.io/en/latest/md.html#parameters).

-{% include note.html content='In case of instable MDs, you can try to lower the time step, or to increase the H mass.
-This is recommended especially when using GFN-FF.'%}
+{% include note.html content='If the MD simulation becomes unstable, you can try lowering the time step or increasing the hydrogen mass.
+This is particularly recommended when using GFN-FF.' %}

-Try to run an MD with GFN-FF and the ALPB(water) solvation model with default settings.
+Try running an MD simulation using GFN-FF with the ALPB(water) solvation model and default settings.
-Then, try to run another MD with the same settings, but adjust the time step to 2.0 fs by providing an input file.
-Due to time reasons, adjust also the MD length this time to 20 ps.
+Next, run another MD simulation with the same settings but adjust the time step to 2.0 fs by providing an input file.
+For time efficiency, reduce the MD length to 20 ps this time.

 <!-- Tab links -->
 <div class="tab card">